 In the world of software development there’s no such thing as a tool to rule all OS devices.
-This becomes especially true when it comes to app development.
+This becomes especially true when it comes to Cross-Platform app development.
 In an ideal world, developers only need to develop an app’s code once and deploy it so that every device can use it.
 Luckily for us, it seems that technology is getting closer to this holy grail of Cross-Platform app development thanks to some powerful and easy to use app development frameworks.

 Before we go into the details, it is important to first understand what a native app is.
 A native app is one that runs directly on a mobile device, that is, it mainly uses the device’s local resources as opposed to the cloud.
 How well a native app performs depends ultimately on the app as well as on a device’s capabilities.
 If an app isn’t properly built or a device lacks computing power, it will most likely perform poorly.
-The opposite of a native app is a web app, also known as a progressive web app (depending on how it is built); web apps run mostly on the server-side of the app.
+The opposite of a native app is a web app, also known sometimes as a progressive web app (depending on how it is built); web apps run mostly on the server-side of the app.

 Both are great alternatives depending on what you need.
-A web app can run on any device thanks to its web-like structure that can be easily read in a browser-like manner.
-It can offer low computing power devices a boost because the data processing does not occur directly on the device.
+A web app can run on any device thanks to its web-like structure that can be easily read on any device in a browser-like manner.
+It can offer low computing power devices a boost because the data processing does not occur directly on the device but on the cloud.
 Cloud computing has made web apps popular in recent years.

 In general, there’s no point in considering which is better between a native and a web app.
 Both meet different needs that are ultimately determined by factors such as the app’s industry, its audience, budget, time to market, and so on.
 If you are not sure which is best for you, it is best you consult an app development expert.

-With this said, you can probably understand now why you might want your app to be developed natively.
+With this said, you can probably understand now why you might want your app to be developed natively across multiple OS.
 Now let’s examine the details of Flutter and React Native and how they can help you build a great native app across various software platforms like iOS and Android.

 As Google has stated, Flutter focuses on creating beautiful apps, speed, productiveness, and being open.
 One of the characteristics we like the most about Flutter is its Hot Reload feature which allows developers to update an app’s code while visualizing its changes in real-time.

-For many years Facebook opted for HTML, only to realize later that they should opt for a different approach.
-The result of this change in direction was React Native.
-Thanks to its many libraries available, developers can easily build apps without having to start from scratch.
-React Native has been a beneficial framework not only for Facebook but also for the developer community in general thanks to its open-source license.
+For many years Facebook opted for HTML as their choice, only to realize later that they should use a different approach.
+The result of this change in direction was the React Native framework.
+Thanks to its many third-party libraries available, developers can easily build apps without having to start from scratch.
+React Native has been a beneficial app development framework not only for Facebook but also for the developer community in general thanks to its open-source license.

 Although beautiful apps can be built using React Native, it does not possess a feature like Flutter’s Hot Reload.
 Its code first needs to be saved in order to preview changes, making it kind of a burden to visualize an app’s UI in real-time.

 In general, it seems that when it comes to choosing one of these alternatives there isn’t really much difference.
 Flutter and React Native can create great beautiful looking apps with powerful user interfaces and they both deliver a great app performance, but there are a couple of things that need to be considered.
 Also, take into account that specific aspects of your app and the industry you serve might affect your choice.

-Lastly, React Native can be used for frontend and backend development, whilst Dart seems to be limited to frontend for the moment to the front end.
+Lastly, React Native can be used for frontend and backend development, whilst Dart seems to be limited for the moment to the front end.
 Although this is not necessarily a bad thing, it does limit its scope.

 So, in conclusion, at Koombea we consider that React Native is currently the way to go.
 This might change in the coming years as Dart and Flutter make their way through the market, but that is yet to be seen.

-Whichever alternative you choose, remember that having a great app development partner is the secret to building a world-class app.
-Our more than 12 years of experience have taught us that more important than an app’s programming language is the quality of the app-building team.
-Contact us and learn more about why our Indigo Award-winning team is what your project needs.
+Whichever alternative you choose, remember that having a great app development partner is the secret to building a world-class Cross-Platform mobile app.
+Our more than 12 years of experience have taught us that more important than an app’s programming language or an app idea is the quality of the app-building team.
+Contact us and learn more about why our Indigo Award-winning team is what your Cross-Platform app needs.